Key takeaways

 A shared appreciation mortgage (SAM) is a type of home loan that grants a portion of the home’s appreciation to the mortgage lender in exchange for a below-market interest rate.
 You, as the borrower, benefit from a lower monthly payment, and the lender receives a share of the profit, known as contingent interest, when the home is sold.

-While a SAM can help you afford a home thanks to the lower rate, if your home’s value increases significantly, you might wind up owing the lender more in shared appreciation than you owe on the mortgage.
+While a SAM can help you afford a home thanks to the lower rate, if your home’s value increases significantly, you might wind up owing the lender more in shared appreciation than what you owe on the mortgage.

 How do shared appreciation mortgages work?

-Some SAM options keep the lender’s share of appreciation in place for the life of the loan.
+• The lender’s share of appreciation remains in place for the life of the loan.
 That means that no matter when you sell, you’ll owe the lender that cut.
-With other types of SAMs, that shared appreciation expires after a set period of time, such as five years.

 Shared appreciation vs. shared equity mortgages